• Skip to primary navigation

 • Then, turn the cake pop at an angle and gently tap off any excess coating.

-• To create funfetti cake pops that are completely covered in sprinkles, immediately sprinkle your rainbow nonpareils over the entire surface of your cake pops.
+• To create Funfetti cake pops that are completely covered in sprinkles, immediately sprinkle your rainbow nonpareils over the entire surface of your cake pops.

 • Use the back of a metal spoon to press the sprinkles into place where needed.

-• To create funfetti cake pops with swirls of sprinkles, let the first layer of candy coating completely harden.
+• To create Funfetti cake pops with swirls of sprinkles, let the first layer of candy coating completely harden.

 • Then, dip a spoon into the melted coating and drizzle it onto your cake pops while twirling your pop back and forth.
 Immediately sprinkle your rainbow nonpareils over the wet swirls.